 Internet and cable television are also included through a bulk account with Comcast and are part of the monthly association fee.
 As of July 1, 2021, this service includes HD, Basic and Expanded Cable, HBO, internet, and modem rental.
 Also included are the remote control device and digital converter box.

 Additional channels and levels of cable service are available directly from Comcast.

-Telephone and Internet services are also available from Comcast or through Verizon Communications.
-Please contact the company of your choice directly about arranging for those services.
+Telephone services are also available from Comcast or through Verizon Communications.

 Smoking is prohibited in all common areas, balconies, and units in Hopkinson House.
 The no-smoking rule applies to all residents, guests, employees, and service providers.
 Limited exceptions apply to smoking units occupied by owners who were resident before the rule took effect in September 2012.
 No Smoking Resolution